 With the plethora of back designs clogging up the pages of eBay it seems redundant to illustrate many more, so here is one final sheet of 20th century offerings.

-The fronts of the cards can guide you here, as indicated above with the Universal packs; similarly, if a Waddington pack has Goodall courts, then it's from the 1950s or later.
+The fronts of the cards can guide you here, as indicated above with the Universal packs; similarly, if a Waddington pack has Goodall courts, then it's from the 1950s or later, no matter what the back design is like.
 Waddington took over the printing of all Goodall/De La Rue cards in 1941 after the De La Rue factory at Bunhill Row was destroyed in the Blitz.